 Once your credit score is deemed acceptable and the required documents are submitted, you’ll be able to begin the preapproval stage.
 Being preapproved allows you to submit an offer with confidence and puts you on equal footing with competing bids.

-Whether it’s by word—of—mouth or through research, connect with a REALTOR® who fully understands your search criteria.
-A good REALTOR® will assist first-time home buyers throughout the entire process.
-You’ll be surprised how much easier it is with a REALTOR® who is on the same page as you.
+Whether it’s by word—of—mouth or through research, connect with a real estate agent who fully understands your search criteria.
+A good real estate agent will assist first-time home buyers throughout the entire process.
+You’ll be surprised how much easier it is with a real estate agent who is on the same page as you.

 As with every adventure, the destination is the most rewarding part.
 Take the time to enjoy it–you only get to be a first-time home buyer once